The Jack Schreder Scholarship Fund honors Jack’s 65 years of work as an educator with strong interest in education, science and vocational training.

 In 1974, Jack was elected Shasta County Superintendent of Schools at the age of 40, making him the youngest county superintendent of schools at the time.
 During the next four years, notable achievements included securing the grant funding needed to build science rooms, establishing the countywide bookmobile and being one of the founders of the local Shasta-Trinity Regional Occupational Program.
 He also obtained initial funding for the construction of the Schreder Planetarium, which was named in his honor in 1979 and has been in continuous operation for schoolchildren and community members in Northern California.

 Following his tenure as a school superintendent, Jack became a lobbyist advocating on behalf of the Association of California School Administrators, San Diego City Schools and others.
 He went on to found, with his wife Kristen, Jack Schreder & Associates, a consulting company specializing in the procurement of funding for the modernization and construction of schools.
-He continued that work until just recently.
+He continued that work until June 2022.

-For over 50 years Jack and his family operated a cattle ranch in Igo.
+For over 50 years Jack and his family have been operating a cattle ranch in Igo.
 In the 1970’s he was a member of the Shasta County Sheriff’s Posse and rode a horse named Jet with the Parade and Drill Team.